chonton/properties-maven-plugin/README.md

 Plugin reports available at [plugin info](https://chonton.github.io/properties-maven-plugin/plugin-info.html).

 There is a single goal: [write](https://chonton.github.io/properties-maven-plugin/write-mojo.html), which by default binds to the "generate-resources" phase.
-This goal writes a properties file at the specified location,
+This goal reads properties from the `defaults` location, adds properties specified in the configuration, and writes a properties file at the `filename` location.

 ## Configuration
 | Parameter  | Property                | Default                                | Description                  |